This program leads to the Associate in Science (A.S.) degree. The Nursing curriculum

 - Final course average in Regents Integrated Algebra of 80 or better.

-- Minimum SAT score of 1,080 (combined score between Critical Reading and Mathematics)
+- Minimum SAT score of 1080 (combined score of Evidence-Based Reading and Writing and

 |All Other Applicants Applying for Admission Consideration into the Nursing Program